Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_regions_comparison/guide.en-gb.md

 ## Concepts

-OVHcloud managed databases offer two main deployment modes, each optimized for specific use cases and offering various levels of redundancy and fault tolerance:
+OVHcloud managed databases offer two main deployment modes, each optimized for specific use cases and offering various levels of resilience and failover:

 1. **1-AZ Region**: for standard applications, offering basic resilience with optimized cost.
 2. **3-AZ Region**: suitable for applications that require high availability with low RTO/RPO and resilience to availability zone outage.